wolffe/fx-builder/readme.txt

 1. Navigate to "Plugins > Add New" Page from your Admin.
 2. To install from plugin .zip file, click "Upload Plugin" button in "Plugins > Add New" Screen.
 Browse the plugin .zip file, and click "Install Now" button.
 3. Activate the plugin.
-4. Navigate to "Settings > Page Builder" to configure.
+4. Navigate to "Settings > FX Builder" to configure.
 5. Edit your content.

 == Changelog ==

+= 1.3.0 =
+* Remove jQuery UI Sortable dependency and replace with SortableJS

 = 1.2.2 =
 * Fix undefined variable